AdobeDocs/commerce-merchant-services.en/help/live-search/boundaries-limits.md

 - Product prices do not include value-added tax (VAT).
 - Content search is not supported.
 - There is a limit of 10k products that can be paginated.
-- The search adapter does not support product attributes created with a custom source model and used as facets.
+- The search adapter does not support product attributes that are created with a custom source model and used as facets.
 To support this functionality, you must use the [Product Listing Page Widget](plp-styling.md).

 ## Indexing